stevehoang/pbayes/README.md

 ## Usage

 This packages exposes several functions, but most users will only need to interface with `pbayes`.
-This function takes as input many independent p-values (at least hundreds), and outputs 1) uniform-beta mixture distribution fitted to the data, and 2) a posterior probability for each p-value that it corresponds to a non-uniform component of the mixture.
+This function takes as input a collection independent p-values (at least hundreds), and outputs 1) uniform-beta mixture distribution fitted to the data, and 2) a posterior probability for each p-value that it corresponds to a non-uniform component of the fitted mixture.
 The latter value is interpreted as the posterior probability of the alternative hypothesis being true.

 To demonstrate usage, we will simulate a distribution p-values and then use `pbayes` to fit a uniform-beta distribution to the data: